 - 4.6.
 Suppliers will be told by the Secretary of State (SoS) which of their customers to provide a Core Group rebate to.
 The SoS provides a list of relevant customers following an initial "data matching" with data from the supplier, and then weekly list of relevant customers to each supplier.
 Each entry on this list is known as an "instruction". - 4.7.
 A supplier must provide a rebate to the appropriate Core Group customer for each instruction that it is sent.
 Occasionally, a supplier may not be able to provide a rebate.
-Table 2 lists some of the scenarios where this might occur and what suppliers should do in such instances. - 4.8.
-Suppliers must provide all Core Group rebates by 31 March in the relevant scheme year (SY).
+Table 2 lists some of the scenarios where this might occur and what suppliers should do in such instances.

-$^{20}$ In Chapter 4 'Core Group', "suppliers" refers to both compulsory suppliers and voluntary suppliers, as defined in Chapter 1.
+16 In Chapter 4 'Core Group', "suppliers" refers to both compulsory, compulsory smaller suppliers and voluntary suppliers, as defined in Chapter 1.

-&lt;sup>21 A DWP appointee can apply on behalf of a Core Group or Broader Group customer.
+17 A DWP appointee can apply on behalf of a Core Group or Broader Group customer.

-- 4.9.
+- 4.8.
+Suppliers must provide all Core Group rebates by 31 March in the relevant scheme year (SY). - 4.9.
 The value of rebates that a supplier does not deliver to customers will be added to the supplier's non-core obligation for the following scheme year.
-Any rebates that are not delivered and the supplier has not made one additional reasonable attempt to do this, may be treated as non-compliance. - 4.10.
+Any rebates that are not delivered and the supplier has not made one additional reasonable attempt to do this, may be treated as non-compliance.18 - 4.10.
 For further information on providing rebates, including delivery and provision requirements, please refer to Chapter 6.